zzstoatzz/assistant/README.md

 ## Project Structure

+> [!WARNING]
+> The project is under active development and the structure is subject to change.

 - `app/`: The main application (work in progress)
-- `assistant/`: Core library with stable abstractions
+- `assistant/`: Core library with more stable abstractions
 - See `app/README.md` for detailed setup instructions

 ## Features